“We will vigorously pursue all available avenues to overturn this decision.“ -- Lee Schavrien, SDG&E senior vice president and regulatory officer

 The study concludes, “The utilities have placed the CPUC into a severe and advanced case of regulatory capture.
 Radiation leaks, fatal explosions, deadly fires, and debilitating methane leaks have become common place for the People of California.
 Excuse-making, cover-up, delayed investigation, and secret disruption of reasoned ALJ decisions following hearings is the CPUC corporate culture under the Peevey-Picker era.”

-The consumer attorneys’ study concludes that the CPUC must make radical changes to restore it to its fundamental mission of protecting the safety of the people it is supposed to be serving, adding, “How many more lives can we lose?”
+The consumer attorneys’ study concludes that the CPUC must make radical changes to restore its fundamental mission of protecting the safety of the people it is supposed to be serving, adding, “How many more lives can we lose?”